alexdong/consilio/README.md

 - Save all interactions for review and reference
 - Edit and refine discussions using your preferred editor
 - Switch between multiple ongoing discussions
+- Stress test decisions to identify potential failure points
+- Analyze discussions for cognitive biases and assumptions

 ### `cons` Command